 Revenue process controls are important to financial reporting because this process measures the accomplishments of the operating activities of a company.
 This excel-based template provides a number of business activities and related control objectives for each activity.
 Within the questionnaire you can document items such as whether the control exists; whether it was designed properly; related test procedures; and management action plan for deficiencies.

-This sample report to the audit committee primarily focuses on the audit risk assessment process and results and the internal audit planning process and timing.
+This sample report to the audit committee primarily focuses on the audit risk assessment process and its results and the internal audit planning process.

 Risk Assessment Audit Work Program

 This sample audit work program assesses and validates key controls in place for the risk assessment component of the COSO framework.